PeachyPrinter/c-usb-module/README.md

 if you do a debug build, people that don't have Visual Studio installed will not be able to load your DLL.

+If you need a 64-bit binary, try 'Visual Studio 12 2013 Win64'

 # Getting Started on Linux

 This should work with a standard toolchain on Ubuntu 14.04.
 You'll need to make sure that `libusb-1.0-0-dev` and `cmake` are installed.